 Matt Steichen has been the sports editor at the Farmington Independent and Rosemount Town Pages since 2007.
 He holds a bachelor’s degree in journalism and mass communications from Briar Cliff University in Sioux City, Iowa.
 He has previously been a sports writer at the Sioux City Journal and Le Mars Daily Sentinel and the sports editor at the Austin Daily Herald.

 - Member for

-Farmington held leads of 2-0 and 4-3, but couldn't hang on in a 5-4 overtime loss at Northfield Thursday night.
-Northfield's Andrew Scofield tied the game with a goal in the final 40 seconds of regulation, then gave the Raiders the win with another score three minutes into overtime.
+Farmington held leads of 2-0 and 4-3, but couldn't hang on in a 5-4 overtime loss Thursday night at Northfield.
+Northfield's Andrew Scofield tied the game with a goal in the final minute of regulation, then gave the Raiders the win with another score three minutes into overtime.
 The Tigers (9-12) took an early 2-0 lead on goals from Jake Sorensen and Quinn Malcolm, then fell behind 3-2 before Tyler Grubb and Andrew Peterson scored to make it 4-3 with under five minutes remaining.

 Farmington finished the Missota Conference the same way it started, by winning in dominating fashion.
 The 15th-ranked Tigers capped off the program's second undefeated run through the league -- and second straight league championship -- by downing Northfield 7-2 Friday night at Schmitz-Maki Arena.
 They also posted a 7-0 shutout against Holy Angels last Tuesday in Richfield.
 The wins capped off an 18-6 regular season that earned the Tigers the No. 3 seed in the Section 1AA Tournament, which gets under way with a home matchup against No. 6 seed Kasson-Mantorville Friday night.